-At the end of two and four years of the school choice program, we find no difference between the test scores of lottery winners and lottery losers on the two main subjects of Telugu (native language of AP) and math, suggesting that the large cross-sectional test-score differences in these subjects across public and private schools (of 0.65σ) mostly reflect omitted variables.
-However, analysis of school time use data reveals that private schools spend significantly less instructional time on Telugu (40% less) and math (32% less) than public schools, and instead spend more time on English, science and social studies (EVS), and especially Hindi (not the main language in AP; but the most widely spoken one in India).
-We conduct tests in all these subjects after four years of the program and find small positive effects of winning the voucher on English (0.12σ ; p = 0.098), and EVS (0.08σ ; p = 0.16), and large, positive effects on Hindi (0.55σ ; p < 0.001).
-Averaging across subjects, we find that students who won a voucher scored 0.13σ higher, and students who attended private schools scored 0.23σ higher (p < 0.01).
+At the end of two and four years of the school choice program, we find no difference between the test scores of lottery winners and losers on the two main subjects of Telugu (native language of AP) and math, suggesting that the large cross-sectional test-score differences in these subjects across public and private schools (of 0.65σ) mostly reflect omitted variables.
+However, analysis of school time use data reveals that private schools spend significantly less instructional time on Telugu (40% less) and math (32% less) than public schools, and instead spend more time on English, and science and social studies (EVS).
+They also teach a third language, Hindi, which is not taught in public primary schools (Hindi is not the main language in AP, but is the most widely spoken language in India).
+We conduct tests in all these subjects after four years of the voucher program and find small positive effects of winning the voucher on English (0.12σ ; p = 0.098), and EVS (0.08σ ; p = 0.16), and large, positive effects on Hindi (0.55σ ; p < 0.001).

-Our finding of positive and significant test score impacts of winning a voucher is based on equal weights across subjects (including Hindi).
-However, even without assuming equal weights across subjects, we can still infer that private schools were more productive than public schools because they were able to achieve similar Telugu and math test scores for the lottery winners with substantially less instructional time, and use the additional time to improve outcomes on other subjects - especially Hindi.
-Further, the cost-effectiveness comparison is rendered stark by the fact that the annual cost per student in the public-school system is over three times the mean cost per student in the private schools in our sample.
-Thus, students who win a lottery to attend private schools do as well on some subjects and better on others even though the private schools spend substantially lower amounts per student.
+If we assume equal weights across all subjects, we find that students who won a voucher had average test scores that were 0.13σ higher, and that the average student who attended a private school using the voucher scored 0.26σ higher (p < 0.01).
+This positive impact is mainly driven by Hindi (which is taught in private schools but not in public primary schools), and we find no impact of winning a voucher on average test scores excluding Hindi.
+However, even without assuming equal weights across subjects, we can still infer that private schools were more productive than public schools because they were able to achieve similar Telugu and math test scores for the lottery winners with substantially less instructional time, and use the additional time to generate large gains in Hindi test scores.
+Further, the annual cost per student in the public-school system is over three times the mean cost per student in the private schools in our sample.
+Thus, students who win a lottery to attend private schools have slightly better test scores (better on Hindi and same on other subjects) even though the private schools spend substantially lower amounts per student.

-The gains in test scores for voucher-winning students do not come at the expense of other students who may have been indirectly affected by the voucher program.
+These gains in test scores for voucher-winning students do not come at the expense of other students who may have been indirectly affected by the voucher program.
 Comparing across treatment and control villages, we find no evidence of spillovers on public-school students who do not apply for the voucher.
 We also do not find any significant difference between the test scores of applicants who are lottery losers across treatment and control villages.
 Finally, we find no evidence of any negative spillovers on students who started out in private schools to begin with.
 Taken together, we find no evidence of adverse effects on any of the groups of students who experienced a change in their peer group as a result of the voucher program.